 The municipality has an approved spatial development framework in place.
-The review of the SDF was approved in the 2018/2019 financial year.
+The review of the SDF was approved in the 2018\2019 financial year.
 The development of the Blouberg Integrated Spatial Development Framework went through the process of stakeholder engagements to ensure that the inputs of all development-oriented practitioners are taken into account before Council approves the framework.
 The Limpopo spatial rationale played a huge role in informing the development of the Blouberg Spatial Development Framework.
-The framework took into account and is aligned to the National Spatial Development Perspective in the sense that in the identification of nodal points and corridors of development to trigger economic development were taken into account.
+The framework took into account and is aligned to the National Spatial Development Perspective in the sense that in the identification of nodal points and corridors of development the spirit of the NSDP on using strategically located land and investing in corridors of development to trigger economic development were taken into account.
 Further, the inclusion of newly re - demarcated areas such as Tolwe, Vivo, Swaartwater and Maastroom influenced the contents and core areas identified in the original SDF